adamnfish/DjanJinja2/README.md

 3. (Optionally) add `'djanjinja.middleware.RequestContextMiddleware'` to your
    `MIDDLEWARE_CLASSES` list.

-It’s assumed that you have fairly recent versions of Jinja2 and Django installed.
-The author recommends the *most recent* stable versions of each, which should be installable via PyPI (i.e. a simple `easy_install` or `pip install`).
+This fork of DjanJinja adds Django 1.3 compatibility so make sure you are using at least that version.
+It is assumed that you have fairly recent version of Jinja2 and installed, please raise an issue if you have problems with a specific version of Jinja2.
+Both Django and Jinja2 are installable via PyPI (i.e. a simple `easy_install` or `pip install`).
 A lot of people have their own ways of installing things, so the author hasn’t put any explicit requirements in the `setup.py` file.
 DjanJinja just expects to find `jinja2` and `django` on the import path.

 ### Using DjanJinja

-* Instead of using `django.shortcuts.render_to_response`, use one of the Jinja2-based functions provided.
+* Instead of using django's template shortcuts
-* Instead of using the Django loaders to load templates, get them from the Jinja2 environment created for you by DjanJinja.
+  (eg. `django.shortcuts.render_to_response`), use one of the Jinja2-based functions provided.

 * Instead of using Django’s provided generic views, use those contained within `djanjinja.generic` (at the moment the only one is `direct_to_template()`).

 ## Shortcut Functions